Aagam2020/Shahportfolio/final_project_Aagam2.md

 Culturally Competent Care: Increase funding for mental health services in underserved communities, particularly those serving American Indian/Alaskan Native populations and individuals with mixed racial/ethnic identities.
 Train mental health professionals to provide culturally sensitive care to reduce barriers and stigmas.

 Public Awareness Campaigns: Promote mental health education to reduce stigma, encourage early intervention, and raise awareness about available resources.

-By focusing on these solutions, we can take meaningful steps toward reducing the burden of depression and ensuring that everyone has access to the care they need.

 <div class='tableauPlaceholder' id='viz1732564126222' style='position: relative'>
   <noscript>